Note: Answers to many questions could be found in Reference’s links; they include a lot of info not in the docs.

 Vorple

-Vorple is an interpreter template/extension combo; it allows ongoing interaction between a running game and author-created Javascript in the browser, unlocking enormous potential.
-Jack Welch’s re: Dragon (source available) demonstrates an extensively customized UI.
+Vorple is an interpreter template/extension combo that allows ongoing interaction between a running game and author-created Javascript in the browser, unlocking enormous potential.
+Jack Welch’s re: Dragon (source available) is an example of an extensively customized UI in Vorple.

 Alternatives

-- @Zarf’s ifsitegen.py is a command-line script that acts on a z-code, Glulx, or blorb file; results are similar to releasing with Quixe
+- @Zarf’s ifsitegen.py is a command-line script that acts on a Z-code, Glulx, or blorb file; results are similar to releasing with Quixe (except it uses ZVM for Z-code)

 - IPlayIF’s sitegen is online and uses Parchment: upload a game file; it creates and downloads a browser-playable game as a single HTML file